trailofbits/ManticoreUI/README.rst

 With the Manticore User Interface (MUI) project, we provide a graphical user interface plugin for `Binary Ninja <https://binary.ninja/>`_ to allow users to easily interact with and view progress of the `Manticore symbolic execution engine <https://github.com/trailofbits/manticore>`_ for analysis of smart contracts and native binaries.

 ❗ATTENTION❗ This project is under active development and may be unstable or unusable.
-Notably, EVM is yet to be supported.

 Requirements
 ------------